Form I-130 Petition for Alien Relative

 - Part 6: Petitioner Statement – You will provide a statement as the petitioner, sign and affirm the information in the form, provide a signature, provide the date, and provide your contact information.
 You will also provide your email address.
 If you do not sign and date this form, USCIS will reject it.

 - Part 7: Interpreter Information – You must only fill out this section if you used an interpreter.
-The interpreter must provide their contact information, then sign and date the form.
+The interpreter must provide their contact information and sign and date the form.

 - Part 8: Information of Persons Other Than Petitioner – This section is only necessary if someone helps you fill out your form.
-If the person helping you is an attorney, they will need to fill out a form G-28 to submit along with the petition.
+If the person helping you is an attorney, they must fill out a form G-28 to submit along with the petition.

 - Part 9: Extra Information – If you have any supporting documents or extra information to provide, this is where you will attach that information.